Tuesday, December 28, 2010

 Book Review: Downtown Owl by Chuck Klosterman

 I am a huge fan of Chuck Klosterman's non-fiction work, so I met the prospect of his fiction with a sort of hopeful apprehension.
-I wasn't necessarily expecting it to be as good as his other work simply because fiction was not his primary mode of writing up to this point.
+I wasn't necessarily expecting it to be as good as his other work simply because fiction was not his primary mode of writing to this point.
 I am pleased to report that Klosterman met and then exceeded my expectations.

 Downtown Owl is not the novel I expected it to be.
 I don't know what I expected it to be, but it wasn't what was delivered to me.
 I think I half expected a sort of pretentious love story wrought with allusions to some protagonist's vast musical knowledge and intense desire to get out of small town rural America.
 I love Chuck Klosterman, but any Chuck Klosterman fan would also know exactly why I might get this idea.